 Free yourself from suffering and live life to the fullest.
 Learn the yogic technique of meditation in 4 days (and master it over a lifetime)

-The questions below expand on this concept and how the importance of self-esteem in our lives is dependent on the choices we make.
-And in turn help us build the self-importance in healthy way.
+The questions below expand on this concept and how our self-esteem is dependent on the choices we make, And these choices, in turn, help us build self-esteem in a healthy way.

 How does low self-esteem affect weight loss?